-Having witnessed first hand civil wars and their consequences, my biggest substantive interest is International Interventions, with a focus on Peacekeeping both Blue and Green Helmets.
-My primary methodological interest is testing the mechanism that win civilian support in international interventions.
-My scholarly work has been published in the ISQ and Defense and Peace Economics.
+Much of my ongoing research covers insurgency, counter-insurgency and peace building with a focus on the Horn and Sub-Saharan Africa, the Middle East and Nepal.
+My research work has been published or is forthcoming in the AJPS, the ISQ and Defense and Peace Economics.
 I have also done policy work which has been published by the UN and the Danish Refugee Council.

 Since the summer of 2017, I am based in Mogadishu conducting field work for a number of research projects, including the two chapters of my dissertation.
 For the next two years my work will focus on the insurgency and the international intervention efforts in Somalia.
 I also advise the United Nations Development Project (UNDP) Somalia on methodologies to measure the Sustainable Development Goal 16.3.
 I am a Graduate of the Royal Military Academy Sandhurst and have a M.A. in International Security from the S.F.S. at Georgetown University.

 Latest Work: “If They Endorse It, I Can’t Trust It: How Out-Group Leader Endorsements Undercut Public Support for Civil War Peace Settlements,”American Journal of Political Science (forthcoming), with Nicholas Haas (NYU).